What Does A Buy Nothing Community Look Like?

 We love posts of gratitude!
 It makes everyone feel good to see that people appreciate the gifts they receive.

-We encourage BN selfies when members meet up to give to each other.
+We encourage BN selfies when community members meet up to give to each other.
 The selfies are fun, sharing them in our groups boosts everyone’s feel-good hormones, and friendships are made.
 Person-to-person giving is where it’s at.

 Show Your Humanity

-There are many benefits to SPROUTING:
+There are many benefits to ‘hyper-local’:

-— Warmth – in a smaller group where we can all get to know one another, the atmosphere is warmer, and more intimate.
+— Warmth – in a smaller community where we can all get to know one another, the atmosphere is warmer, and more intimate.
 We know the people posting.
 We will know that a family is having their first trip to Disney World, or that someone is caring for their elderly parents, that someone is getting married, or that someone was diagnosed with cancer.
 We can shed tears of joy that Talia is expecting after years of trying, and gather baby clothes.
 We can more easily reach out when we know each other and interact to help one another, rather than say, “Her name started with an T …. trying to remember …”

-— Less Competition – in a smaller group, there will be less competition for gifts, and we will get to know each other better.
+— Less Competition – in a smaller gift economy, there will be less competition for gifts, and we will get to know each other better.
 Instead of a line of 10+ people all clamoring for the same gift, you may see 2-3 people chatting and interacting on a post.
 Rather than just picking a random person out of a line, with a smaller sampling you can pause and think about what they might do with the gift, why they would need it, and your interactions with this person in the past.
 When it is your time to ask for that dresser that you really, really, really want, your chances of receiving will increase exponentially!

 — Calmness- The page may be less active, and that may be a good thing.
 Calmer, slower browsing is something that we could all use in our often hectic, chaotic, go-go-go lives these days.
 Taking a moment to really pause on a post and appreciate the kindness that is here could be a welcome change.